abiril/UNICEF-ESA/README.md

 I will lay out the work I have done, signpost to interesting things, and how to run the main models.

-This will be linked to the paper in progress.
+This will be linked to the paper in progress: 'Modelling Priority Areas for Improving Global School Access: A Geostatistical Machine Learning Approach'